chr-1x/hmh_bot/README.md

 Libraries
 ---
-Robot requiers following libraries to be installed: pytz and parsedatetime
+Robot requires the following libraries to be installed: pytz and parsedatetime

 To install them, issue following commands: